 "AAD participation in the Choosing Wisely campaign supports its commitment to providing the most appropriate, cost-effective, evidence-based treatment of skin, hair, and nail conditions and allows for a more meaningful dialogue between dermatologists and patients," the authors write.

-Explore further: AAN issues top five Choosing wisely recommendations
+Explore further: SGO issues top five Choosing Wisely recommendations